eccenca/documentation.eccenca.com/docs/develop/python-plugins/development/index.md

 ### Report Context

 ReportContext is used to pass context information into workflow plugins that may generate a report during execution.
-It contains a single method called update that can be called repeatedly during operator execution to update the current execution report.
-The `update()` takes an instance of the ExecutionReport as input and updates the current report with the information contained in the ExecutionReport.
+It contains a single method called update that can be called repeatedly during operator execution to update the current execution report. `update()` takes an instance of the ExecutionReport as input and updates the current report with the information contained in the ExecutionReport.
 This allows plugins to generate reports that can be used for various purposes, such as providing insight into the performance of the plugin, identifying any warnings or errors that occurred during execution, and stopping the workflow execution in case a fatal error occurred.

 !!!
 Example